endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 <img src="/gallery/2016/football-picks/wk17_bump_chart_BS.PNG" alt="wk17_bump_chart_BS" align="middle"/><br>
 <sub>Data Source: <a href="http://www.cbssports.com/nfl/features/writers/expert/picks/straight-up/7" target="_blank">CBS</a>, <a href="http://www.espn.com/nfl/picks" target="_blank">ESPN</a>, <a href="http://projects.fivethirtyeight.com/2016-nfl-predictions/" target="_blank">FiveThirtyEight</a> & <a href="http://www.foxsports.com/nfl/predictions" target="_blank">FOX</a></sub>

+All in all FiveThirtyEight held tough and proved the most trusted source of game picks on a number of different metrics.
+It was close all the way through, however.

 Any big surprises?
 Tough to say after 17 weeks of being submerged in the process.
-While it may take some time to fully appreciate what to make of all this I fully acknowledge how difficult the picking of games correctly is.
+While it may take some time to fully appreciate what to make of all this I fully acknowledge how difficult the picking of games is.
 This was especially underscored by no one model running away with the season.
 There were moments when that looked like it would happen but as far as this season playing out the breakout never occurred.

-A quick look ATS, where the random model did considerably better, with a wrinkle.
+A quick look at ATS, where the random model did considerably better (with a wrinkle).

 |Source|W-L-D|win%|ATS BS|
 |---|---|---|---|